getsentry/statsdproxy/README.md

 Currently supports the following transformations:

 * Deny- or allow-listing of specific tag keys or metric names
-* Strip tags based on prefix or suffix
+* Deny tags based on prefix or suffix
 * Adding hardcoded tags to all metrics
 * Basic cardinality limiting, tracking the number of distinct tag values per key or the number of overall timeseries (=combinations of metrics and tags).